 The subfield of Communications Studies known as International Communication has historically embraced all manner of communication taking place across international boundaries.
-But the term is also used more generically to include research into a huge variety communications processes which stand apart from the immediate local or national level.
+But the term is also used more generically to include research into a huge variety of communications processes which stand apart from the immediate local or national level.
 At ICS, our research in International Communication cuts across many disciplines and approaches, but is broadly united by a critical focus on the manifestation of power relations through communication processes, including those in the rapidly evolving digital realm.

 The International Communication Research Group (ICRG) promotes advanced research, supports postgraduate teaching and enhances understanding of international communications across the University of Leeds and beyond.
 The ICRG continues the work of the ICS Centre for International Communications Research which has promoted international communications research at the University of Leeds since the 1990s.
 Current and former ICS staff have authored and edited over forty books in the various sub-topics of communications which comprise the broad area of International Communications.